ferxinii/gnuplotC/README.md

 ### Faster parallel video processing
-Parallel processing of the frames is possible, with each thread running gnuplot in parallel resulting in much faster times.
+Parallel processing of the frames is possible, with each thread running gnuplot in parallel resulting in much faster processing times.
 The downside is that all the frames must be saved to disc beforehand (in a temporal directory), which can take up some space.
+Internally, this is implemented with *OMP*.

 To activate this mode, simply call *activate_parallel_video_processing(...)* before adding any element and frame.